 - Doctors here are generally busy and also fiercely private people.
 Furthermore, there are strict but fair SMC regulations regarding online medical information, especially where clinics are concerned, which put many doctors off writing.

-- Secondly, information dissemination online has changed drastically over the last 5-10 years, driven by social media such as Facebook, Youtube, and Instagram.
+- Secondly, information dissemination online has changed drastically over the last ten years, driven by social media such as Facebook, Youtube, and Instagram.
 Doctors have been slow to catch up with this new form of online engagement.
-Consider savvier websites such as The Smart Local, Buzzfeed, and various food review blogs - they're learnt to adapt headlines, content, and language to appeal to the younger demographic, while the medical profession by and large has been left behind.
+Consider savvier websites such as The Smart Local, Buzzfeed, and various food review blogs - they have learnt to adapt headlines, content, and language to appeal to people who consume information online, while the medical profession by and large has been left behind.

-If you belong to one of those interested readers, I've compiled a list of doctor blogs in Singapore below that are "unaffiliated" to any one clinic:
+If you belong to one of those interested readers, we have compiled a list of doctor blogs in Singapore below:

 1. A Doc's Life